zoroaster1x/Excalidraw-Mirror-Guidelines-Obsidian-Plugin/README.md

 - **Move and rotate guides.** Drag the dashed line to slide it (perpendicular to itself, which is the direction that changes the mirror), and drag the round handle to rotate it to any angle.
 - **Angle readout.** A small label at the guide center shows the current angle in degrees and updates live.
 - **Multiple guides and radial symmetry.** Add a second guide perpendicular to the first for 4 mirrored sectors, or at 45 degrees for up to 8 sectors.
 The plugin computes the full reflection group (up to 12 mirrored copies) so drawing in one sector fills the others.
-- **Ctrl+Click mirroring for existing elements.** With the selection tool active, Ctrl+Click (Cmd+Click on macOS) an existing element to place mirrored copies of it in every sector.
+- **Ctrl+Click mirroring for existing elements.** Lets assume you were mid-project when downloading this plugin.
+You've already drawn a few dozen lines and don't wish to delete and then redraw them with a guide.
+Simple, you just add a guide and with the selection tool active, Ctrl+Click (Cmd+Click on macOS) an existing element to place mirrored copies of it on the opposite end of the guide.
 Clicking again refreshes them instead of stacking duplicates.
 - **Undo behavior setting.** Choose whether Ctrl+Z removes the stroke and its mirror together (default), or removes the mirrored copy first.
-- **Excalidraw menu integration.** The guide actions are added to Excalidraw's menu, directly under the Laser pointer item.
+- **Excalidraw menu integration.** The guide actions are added to Excalidraw's menu, just click on the 3 dots in the upper bar and you should see mirror options directly under the Laser pointer item.
 - **Commands and hotkeys.** Every action is also an Obsidian command, so you can bind hotkeys under Settings, Hotkeys.
 - **Theme aware UI.** The guide overlay, handles and labels follow the Excalidraw light or dark theme.
 - **Optional floating toolbar.** A small floating button can be shown inside the drawing view.
 It is off by default.